 Best RC: 1992 Mariano Rivera Bowman RC #302 (Buy on eBay)

-The 1992 Bowman set is packed full of glossy options and an updated design compared to earlier releases.
-This minimalist approach has paid dividends in the long-term, leading to one of the more memorable sets from the era.
+The 1992 Bowman set is packed with glossy options and an updated design compared to earlier releases.
+This minimalist approach has paid dividends in the long term, leading to one of the more memorable sets from the era.